vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 is only one God and that there 862-864; & prutiloma caste

-is no difference between Siva due to union of a Vaiśya male
+is no difference between Śiva due to union of a Vaiśya male

 and Viṣṇu 118; enjoins (in with a Kṣatriya feinale 862.